A week-long rum field research project in Cuba with its Spanish-style of rum, it’s brands, and it’s state-run industry

 They are made in Cuba, but are also crafted in Spanish-speaking countries like the Dominican Republic, Puerto Rico, and Nicaragua to mention a few.

 They are primarily blended, column-distilled rums that are dry, lighter in character and very agreeable.
-Cuba’s Spanish style of rum works exceptionally well in classic rum cocktails such as the mojito and Daiquiri as well as tall drinks like the Cuba Libre, but can also be enjoyed neat or with ice.
+Cuba’s Spanish style of rum works exceptionally well in classic rum cocktails such as the Mojito and Daiquiri as well as classic tall drinks like the Cuba Libre, but can also be enjoyed neat or with ice.

 Havana Club Seleccion de Maestros